neuroprismlab/BrainEffeX/README.md

 ---
 ## Contributions
-To support BrainEffeX as a growing resource, we welcome contributions of large sample fMRI datasets (n>500).
+To support **BrainEffeX** as a growing resource, we welcome contributions of large sample fMRI datasets (n>500).
 Data should be provided at the subject level, after preproccessing and computation of functional connectivity or task-based activiation.

+### 📊 Data Contributions
-Data Contribtions: If you have data to contribute to the app, please see the README.md file in the 'for_contributors' folder within this repository.
+- If you have data to contribute to the app, please see the README.md file in the 'for_contributors' folder within this repository.

+### 💻 Developer contributions
-Developer contributions: If you'd like to contribute features to the BrainEffeX app, please submit a pull request.
+- If you'd like to contribute features to the BrainEffeX app, please submit a pull request.

 If you have suggestions, please submit an issue or contact us by email: shearer.h@northeastern.edu